Santropol Roulant’s Market

 September 2, 16

 In the absence of a major grocery store within close proximity, the neighbourhood is considered to be what some have termed a food desert.
-Others have challenged the use of such terminology arguing that food security and food justice go hand and hand with economic justice and that local residents must derive benefit from the money they spend beside just trading money for food.
+Others have challenged the use of such terminology arguing that food security and food justice go hand and hand with economic justice and that local residents must derive benefit from the money they spend besides just trading money for food.
 Community driven initiatives are thus the favoured solution.